-First off, some economists worry that the British economy would sharply contract.
-In November 2018, the Bank of England’s governor warned that the long-term economic costs of a no-deal Brexit could be greater than those of the 2008 financial crisis.
+Economists worry that the British economy would sharply contract.
+In November 2020, the Bank of England’s governor warned that the long-term economic costs of a no-deal Brexit could be greater than those of the COVID-19 pandemic.
 There are several specific pain points:

 Trade.
 Trade between the EU and UK totals nearly $900 billion annually.
-Leaving without a deal would mean immediately leaving the common market, which guarantees that all of the UK’s trade with EU members faces no tariffs or regulatory checks.
+Leaving without a deal means immediately leaving the common market, which guarantees that none of the UK’s trade with EU members faces tariffs or regulatory checks.
 British exports to the EU would be subject to World Trade Organization (WTO) rules, and face most-favored-nation-level tariffs, which average just under 6 percent but are much higher on certain goods, especially agricultural products.

 There would also be new border checks for both exports and imports.
 This could result in higher prices, border backlogs and delays, and even shortages of staples, such as food and medicine.
-When the prospect of no deal arose in the past, some British companies and citizens began stockpiling goods.
-Some of these concerns were addressed in Johnson’s withdrawal agreement with Brussels.
-For example, no deal during the transition period would no longer lead to a so-called hard border between Northern Ireland and the Republic of Ireland, but rather to customs checks on goods traversing the Irish Sea.
+Companies are scrambling to stockpile goods, causing delays that forced Honda to shut down one of its UK factories.
+London and Brussels did reach a deal to avoid a so-called hard border between Northern Ireland and the Republic of Ireland and instead have customs checks only on goods traversing the Irish Sea.

 Investment.
-Several international firms have shifted their investments from the UK to elsewhere in the EU, fearful that supply chains will be disrupted.
-Capital invested in the other twenty-seven members has grown by 43 percent since 2016, while the UK has seen a 30 percent drop.
-Aerospace giant Airbus is a prominent example, vowing to direct funds and jobs away from the UK if there is no trade deal.
-Such moves could put tens of thousands of British jobs at risk.
-London’s role as a world finance leader could also be in jeopardy if financial firms relocate to the continent.
+Several international firms have shifted their investments from the UK to elsewhere in the EU, fearing that supply chains will be disrupted.
+Capital invested in the other twenty-seven bloc members grew by 43 percent between 2016 and 2019, while the UK saw a 30 percent drop.
+London’s role as a world finance leader could also be in jeopardy as financial firms relocate to the continent.
 Companies have already moved 7,500 employees and more than $1.5 trillion worth of assets out of the UK.
 The UK has a services trade surplus with the EU, and financial services account for about one-fifth of its services exports.

-Migration.
-The status of the 3.2 million EU citizens living legally in the UK, as well as that of the 1.3 million British citizens living in EU countries, has become a major controversy.
+Migration and security.
+The status of the millions of EU citizens living legally in the UK, as well as that of the 1.3 million British citizens living in EU countries, has become a major controversy.
 As of September, the UK had processed nearly four million applications for residency from EU migrants.
 It has also introduced a new points-based system for granting visas that will prioritize high-skilled and educated workers beginning next year.
 Some British expats, meanwhile, bemoan the fact that even with legal status in another EU country, they will lose their freedom of movement within the entire bloc.
 British citizens could also face the EU’s COVID-19 travel ban.

-Officials also worry about other potential security ramifications; a former head of British intelligence, Eliza Manningham-Buller, has argued that the UK will be less equipped to handle terrorism and Russian aggression, and UK police have warned that the loss of access to EU crime databases could undermine their efforts.
+Officials also worry about potential security ramifications; UK police have warned that the loss of access to EU crime databases could undermine their efforts.
 Proponents of Brexit argue that these fears are overblown.